Sjj1024/PakePlus/README.md

 -   💡 Supports custom js injection. you can write your own js code to inject into the page.
 -   🎨 ui is more beautiful, more comfortable to use.
 -   📡 It can be directly used on the web side, but the client-side has more powerful functions.
+-   🔐 Data security.
+Your token is only saved locally on your device and will not be uploaded to the server.
+Your projects are also safely stored in your own Git repository.

 ## Popular Packages